View on GitHub

 notification_position_y = 100

-maximize_on_first_fail = true # Maximize window and re-search if button not found on first attempt
+maximize_on_first_fail = true # Maximize window and retry search if button not found on first attempt

 # enable_html_detection = false # HTML detection fallback (experimental, default: false)

-If using automation features (automated = true or enabling assign_to_copilot / phase3_merge), PyAutoGUI requires screenshots of the buttons to click.
+If you use automation features (automated = true or enabling assign_to_copilot / phase3_merge), PyAutoGUI requires screenshots of the buttons to click.

 For automated issue assignment (assign_to_copilot feature):